|Laser||Power Demand||M²||Beam Ø||Scanner/Lens|

-Current industry methods use mechanical wire stripping machines, which frequently damage the wire itself, and CO2 laser which often cannot completely remove the insulating layer, leaving a thin residue due to the lack of absorption in the conductor.
+Current industry methods use mechanical stripping machines, which frequently damage the wire itself, and CO2 laser which often cannot completely remove the insulating layer, leaving a thin residue due to the lack of absorption in the conductor.

-The process involved hot plasma being created by the laser between the insulating material and the conductive wire.
-This evaporates the insulator from inside out; ensuring perfect contact capability with no post processing required.
+The process involved hot plasma being created by the laser between the material and the conductive wire.
+This evaporates the insulator from inside out; ensuring perfect contact capability with no post-processing required.
 The processing time of a 10mm x 10mm square is just 5.2 seconds with an additional 0.8 seconds for a cleaning pass for the highest quality finish possible and to prepare the material for further welding, soldering or other subsequent processing.

 FÜR NEUIGKEITEN REGISTRIEREN